fbpx

 3 Holiday Food And Wine Pairings Best Practices

-We could write a book about holiday food and wine pairings best practices, but here is what to keep in mind.
-Oh, and before we go any further if you’re looking for wines to pair with cheese, you’ll want to head here
+We could write a book about best practices for holiday food and wine pairings, but here is what to keep in mind.
+Oh, and before we go any further, if you’re looking for wines to pair with cheese, you’ll want to head here

 Up The Ante With Intensity